- Find a Trail

 - Get Involved

 The Iowa Riverfront Trail in Council Bluffs spans the western side of the city along the Missouri River.
-For most of the trail's nearly 7-mile route, bikers, runners, skaters and walkers are treated to spectacular views of the skyline of Omaha, Nebraska, located just across the river.
+For most of the route, bikers, runners, skaters and walkers are treated to spectacular views of the skyline of Omaha, Nebraska, located just across the river.

 The trail begins in the south at the Western Historic Trails Center.
 Operated by the State Historical Society of Iowa, the center features exhibits on the various routes west and north for early American pioneers, most of which passed through this part of Iowa.
 Stop in for awhile and learn about the Lewis and Clark Trail, Oregon Trail, California Trail and Mormon Trail.
 The Iowa Riverfront Trail directly connects to the Western Historic Trails Center Link outside the facility, which allows trail users to connect seamlessly with many of Council Bluffs' other great trails leading west, south and north.